icshwi/e3/README.md

 NOTE that if one has the pre-existed EPICS environment, please run the following command first:
 ```
- e3 (master)$ source env_reset.sh
+ e3 (master)$ source tools/unset
 ```

 The following command guides us to lead the first glimpse of E3.
-SUDO permission is needed to setup it.
+SUDO permission may be needed.

 ```
  e3 (master)$ make build